quickcharge3/hl3repo/_TODO.md

 - [[Overwatch]]
 	- ties into your existing [[Anti Citizen]] system and extends it by also watching the stock market and [[Combine Occupation]] Health amount
+	- also extends it by introducing some kind of "API allowance" per user that can be modified by effects like [[Combine Abilities]]

 ## design / graphics